 Waiting for Valuations to Fall

 I avoided exposure to technology stocks in the U.S. market over the years as I feared sky-high valuations.
 I was always concerned about the Shiller P/E ratio.
 But valuations kept rising as earnings routinely beat expectations.
 I missed out on some great gains.

 In addition, I held roughly 15% cash in my investment accounts.
 This was cash in excess of my emergency fund.
 I didn’t “need” this cash anytime in the next 10 years.
 I just wanted to be ready to take advantage of market dips.

 By the time a crash actually came (COVID), I had lost more money by waiting than I would have lost during the crash.
 By holding excess cash, I missed out on the gains and dividends of the market.
 I invested all this extra cash at the bottom of the COVID crash, but I would have been better off if it was invested earlier.

 Time in the market is more important than timing the market.

 You likely have a steady income and many routine expenses.
 If this is the case, you can save and invest consistently.

 Under this system, you will naturally catch the highs and lows of the market over the decades.
 Most importantly, investing will become habitual.

 Dollar Cost Averaging Vs. Lump Sum Investing

-If you have a large sum of cash, and are concerned about a market crash, you can use Dollar Cost Averaging instead of lump sum.
+If you have a large sum of cash and are concerned about a market crash, you can use Dollar Cost Averaging instead of a lump sum.
 Studies show that sum investing outperforms DCA 60% to 70% of the time.
 If DCA gets you invested, it is a win, relative to holding cash.